time-link/timelink-docs/docs/Reference/kleio_reference/structure_of_a_kleio_file.md

-# 3.1.1 Layout of a Kleio File
+# Structure of a Kleio File

 ## File names and extensions